 Coach for everybody

-Most of your guests that are coming from abroad to attend your wedding in Barcelona, will most likely be staying at the same hotel or on a couple of hotels located close to each other – at least if you gave them hotel suggestions in your invitations or on your wedding website which I do recommend you to do.
-If you can keep them close to each other, it makes it a lot easier to coordinate a bus transfer to and from the wedding venue for everybody.
+Most of your guests that are coming from abroad to attend your wedding in Barcelona will most likely be staying at the same hotel.
+Or on a couple of hotels located close to each other.
+If you can keep them close to each other, it makes it a lot easier to coordinate a bus transfer to and from the wedding venue.
 In that way they don’t need to rent separate cars, plus it saves them a headache to not have to think about this part.

-When choosing accommodation you have some different options.
-If you are having a small to medium sized wedding, you could opt for a villa wedding where you also can spend the night.
-There are villas in the Barcelona area that can accommodate up to 50 guests.
 If you need to book a hotel, I would highly suggest that you investigate if they are sustainable, or if they have any certificate of being a sustainable hotel.
+There are a few certificates out there, and in Barcelona and Sitges there are a few hotels with LEED certificate.
 I will be glad to give you some options so that you can be sure to book a good and sustainable hotel in Barcelona or Sitges.
-LEED Certificate.

 Use local vendors

 Yes, I understand that it can be tempting to bring your own photographer.
 But please keep in mind that Barcelona is a big city with tons of super talented photographers.
 And with local vendors, I also mean, vendors from the area where you are celebrating your wedding.
-For example, always try to find a vendor that is located in Barcelona region, instead of bringing in somebody from for example Madrid if that is possible.
-It will also save you money in travel expenses.
+For example, always try to find a vendor that is located in Barcelona region, instead of bringing in somebody from for example Madrid, if that is possible.
+It will also save you money in not having to cover their travel expenses or accommodation.

 Rent instead of buying material

 We already touched upon this subject, but please go for Km0 flowers, it is possible here in Barcelona.
 There are various flowers farms in the Barcelona surroundings that work with local florists.
 Also, I suggest you to be open minded when it comes to the flowers and trust your florist who is an expert!
-Make sure to choose seasonal flowers.
 I highly suggest that you keep it simple when it comes to the table decorations.
 As mentioned previously, many venues are beautiful on their own and don’t require an abundance of flowers.

 So that’s it!
 I hope you got some ideas from this post.
 If you are thinking about implementing something similar for your wedding, please leave a comment and tell me about it!
 I would love to hear it 🙂